 You’ve seen it often, I’m sure?
-When you scroll to the ‘Your Dashboard’ section on your LinkedIn Profile and click on the blue number above ‘Who viewed your profile’, you’ll see who’s viewed your Profile and, in italics, underneath their Profile imagehow they found you.
-You can see more people who have viewed your Profile if you pay for LinkedIn Premium.
+When you scroll to the ‘Your Dashboard’ section on your LinkedIn Profile and click on the blue number above ‘Who viewed your profile’, you’ll see who’s viewed your profile and, in italics, how they found you.
+You can see more people who have viewed your profile if you pay for LinkedIn Premium.
 I address the question, should I get LinkedIn Premium in another post.
 But in summary, on the free version of LinkedIn, you only get to see the last five people who have viewed your profile.

-There are other flavours similar to “Found to Via LinkedIn Search” too.
+There are other features similar to ‘Found You Via LinkedIn Search’ too.

 The LinkedIn homepage has undergone reformatting changes in its time, but its purpose remains the same.
-It is the first page you see when you first log into LinkedIn and displays posts published by your LinkedIn Connections and LinkedIn Company Pages that you follow.
+It is the first page you see when you first log into LinkedIn and displays posts published by your LinkedIn connections (mostly) and LinkedIn Company Pages that you follow.
 Posts from 2nd and sometimes 3rd-degree connections can also appear in your feed if the LinkedIn algorithms ‘think’ you will find them interesting or relevant.
 They might also be likely to appear if your 1st-degree connections react with them in some way by either reacting or commenting on them.
 The LinkedIn algorithm dictates which posts appear on the Homepage.
-You’re more likely to see posts by Connections that you interact with often.
+You’re more likely to see posts by connections that you interact with often.
 On the flip side, you are unlikely ever to see content from people that you have no interaction with.
 And that is something very important to appreciate.

-Click here to learn how to take control of your LinkedIn homepage feed or, to discover a whole host of settings hidden in plain sight that can further help you to improve your LinkedIn feed click here.
+Discover a whole host of settings hidden in plain sight that can further help you to improve your LinkedIn feed.

-Click here for information on how to make your LinkedIn Profile stand out.
+Find out more about how to make your LinkedIn profile stand out.

 This shows the power of LinkedIn, what you do on the platform amplifies your exposure elsewhere, helping you reach popular platforms like Google search.

-It’s always handy to know who viewed your Profile and how they found you.
-Getting more Profile visits means more opportunities for building relationships with people relevant to you, whether they be potential clients, business partners, suppliers or employers, which is the whole point of LinkedIn!
-If you know how people are not finding you on LinkedIn, you can take effective action to increase your Profile Views from certain areas.
+However, it’s always handy to know who viewed your profile and how they found you.
+Getting more profile visits means more opportunities for building relationships with people relevant to you, whether they be potential clients, business partners, suppliers, or employers, which is the whole point of LinkedIn!